interglobalvision/payment-novaramedia-com/README.md

 ---

+### Dev

+Has optional gulpfile in project root than can lint

+---

 ###TODO

 - One-off route.
 A form to make a one off payment.
 Stripe tokenize and make payment on server.
 Save only reference to payments in DB ✔